 So there you have it in simple terms.
-Oh but I must tell you that the rules of Copywriting and Content Writing differ significantly in use, yet overlaps each in theory and function.
+Oh!
+I must tell you, though, that the rules of Copywriting and Content Writing differ significantly in use, yet overlaps each other in theory and function.
 This is what makes the study of these 2 types of writing very interesting.
-These are the only 2 types of sales & marketing writing needed for any kind of traditional and digital marketing today.
+These are the only 2 types of Sales & Marketing Writing needed for any kind of traditional and digital marketing today.

 Copywriting is Outbound Marketing

 Copywriting is used as part of an advertisement to sell something.
 So, even when we are not looking for such a product, we may still see those ads.
 So, this is known as “Outbound Marketing”.
 When someone is reaching out to us to sell something.

 Content Writing is Inbound Marketing

 As already explained, when we use the appropriate Keywords and Keyphrases in our blog articles, tags, and website’s copy and meta descriptions, our articles and website shall be found easily when prospective customers use those same “Keywords and Keyphrases” on Search Engines to find us.
 Now because the searcher has “searched” for something on the internet to find us, this is known as “Inbound Marketing”.
 When traffic comes to our website organically (not by paid ads), that’s Inbound Marketing.